-- 8.1 Interchangeability of Rules.
-All Committee/Council rules apply to the conduct of business in the General Assembly Plenary, except where noted below: - Motions described under Consideration of Agenda Topics (rule 7.9), Consideration of Draft Resolutions (rule 7.15), and Setting the Order of Consideration of Resolutions for Combined GA Plenary Session (rule 7.17) are not in order during the Combined General Assembly session. - 8.2 Quorum.
+8.1 Interchangeability of Rules.
+All Committee/Council rules apply to the conduct of business in the General Assembly Plenary, except where noted below:

+• Motions described under Consideration of Agenda Topics (rule 7.9), Consideration of Draft Resolutions (rule 7.15), and Setting the Order of Consideration of Resolutions for Combined GA Plenary Session (rule 7.17) are not in order during the Combined General Assembly session.

+Quorum.
 The Concurrent General Assembly will observe the quorum requirements of rule 1.4.
-In the Combined General Assembly Plenary session, a quorum will be one-third of the member delegations in attendance at the conference. - 8.3 Officers.
+In the Combined General Assembly Plenary session, a quorum will be one-third of the member delegations in attendance at the conference.

+8.3 Officers.
 The President of the General Assembly shall act as the principal Chair of the Assembly, with the Assembly Vice Presidents and Committee Chairs serving as supporting officers during the Combined General Assembly Plenary.
 The officers shall have all the powers, duties, and responsibilities of the Committee Officers, as described in rules 1.5 and 1.6.

-- 8.4 Order of Consideration of Committees in Combined General Assembly Plenary.
+Order of Consideration of Committees in Combined General Assembly Plenary.
 The Secretary-General will randomly select an order for consideration of Committees in the Combined Plenary session.
 Each Committee will establish, in advance, the order in which its own passed resolutions are to be considered for ratification (rule 7.17).
 The Combined Plenary session will begin by considering the first resolution selected by the initial Committee.
 After considering this resolution, the Combined Plenary will then consider the first resolution selected by the next Committee on the list.
 Each Committee's first resolution will be considered in turn.
-After the last Committee's first resolution has been considered, the Combined Plenary will consider the second resolution prioritized by the next Committee in the order and move down the Committee list again, - Resolutions passed by a Committee are considered in the Combined Plenary with no additional signatures needed, - When a Committee resolution is brought to the floor of the Combined Plenary, an automatic limit of debate of 40 minutes is imposed on the discussion; after 40 minutes (including debate and suspension time) have expired, the draft resolution will come to an immediate vote as if Closure of Debate had been passed, - This limit may be shortened, extended, or repealed through the passage of a Limits on Debate motion (rule 7.10), - For the purposes of this rule, a Committee resolution has been "considered" when the Limit for Debate has expired, or when any of the following motions is passed: Adjournment of Debate (rule 7.3), Closure of Debate (rule 7.4), or Decision of No Action (rule 7.5), - If a resolution before the Combined Plenary does not pass (either through a failed vote, Adjournment of Debate or a Decision of No Action), the Combined Plenary may move to reconsider that resolution (rule 7.12) when the Committee from which it originated is again under consideration.
-A successful vote for reconsideration of a resolution would have the effect of deferring all subsequent resolutions selected by that Committee for consideration in the Combined Plenary to the next available time for that Committee, - Combined General Assembly Plenary will hear the reports of and consider resolutions accepting the work of its reporting bodies.
-The Secretary-General will place the relevant resolution(s) on the agenda for Combined General Assembly Plenary. - 8.5 Decision of No Action.
-During the discussion of any draft resolution or amendment, a Representative may move that the body take no action on that matter, - This motion requires a second, - Two delegations may speak in favor of the motion and two opposed, - The effect is the same as adjourning debate (rule 7.3) and requires a motion for reconsideration (rule 7.12) in order to discuss the item again, - This motion is in order during the Concurrent and Combined General Assembly Plenary sessions. - 8.6 Important Question.
-An Important Question in the General Assembly requires a two-thirds majority vote of all members present and voting for passage.
-Amendments to draft resolutions dealing with Important Questions also require a two-thirds majority vote for passage.
-Decisions on Important Questions are applicable only to the General Assembly.
-When discussed in Committees, these issues are debated and voted upon utilizing normal Committee rules.
-Such questions shall include:
+After the last Committee's first resolution has been considered, the Combined Plenary will consider the second resolution prioritized by the next Committee in the order and move down the Committee list again,

+Resolutions passed by a Committee are considered in the Combined Plenary with no additional signatures needed, When a Committee resolution is brought to the floor of the Combined Plenary, an automatic limit of debate of 40 minutes is imposed on the discussion; after 40 minutes (including debate and suspension time) have expired, the draft resolution will come to an immediate vote as if Closure of Debate had been passed,

+• This limit may be shortened, extended, or repealed through the passage of a Limits on Debate motion (rule 7.10),

+• For the purposes of this rule, a Committee resolution has been "considered" when the Limit for Debate has expired, or when any of the following motions is passed: Adjournment of Debate (rule 7.3), Closure of Debate (rule 7.4), or Decision of No Action (rule 7.5),

+• If a resolution before the Combined Plenary does not pass (either through a failed vote, Adjournment of Debate or a Decision of No Action), the Combined Plenary may move to reconsider that resolution (rule 7.12) when the Committee from which it originated is again under consideration.
+A successful vote for reconsideration of a resolution would have the effect of deferring all subsequent resolutions selected by that Committee for consideration in the Combined Plenary to the next available time for that Committee,
-- Recommendations with respect to maintenance of international peace and security (only when the Security Council fails to act), - Admission of new members to the UN, - Suspension of rights and privileges of membership, - Expulsion of Member States, - Questions in relationship to the Trusteeship system, - Budgetary questions,

-Draft resolutions which fall into these categories are automatically Important Questions, and will be designated as such by the President of the General Assembly.

-- Determination of additional categories of Important Questions may be made by a simple majority vote of the members present and voting, before a vote is taken on any part of a proposal dealing with the subject. - If Important Question status is moved, there shall be two speakers in favor and two opposed, followed by an immediate vote on the change of status, - Note that this motion is in order only in the Concurrent and Combined General Assembly Plenary sessions.
+• Combined General Assembly Plenary will hear the reports of and consider resolutions accepting the work of its reporting bodies.
+The Secretary-General will place the relevant resolution(s) on the agenda for Combined General Assembly Plenary.